Delhi, California: Geography

 According to the United States Census Bureau, the Delhi CDP has a total area of 3.5 sqmi, all of it land.

 Government

 Delhi is the largest unincorporated town in Merced County.
 The Delhi Municipal Advisory Council advises the Merced County Board of Supervisors concerning any services which are or may be provided within the boundaries of the Delhi School District by the County or other local governmental agencies.
-It has its own unified school district with three K-through-8th schools, (El Capitan Elementary, Schendel Elementary, and Harmony School), one high school, (Delhi Educational Park), and one continuation high school, (Shattuck Educational Park).
+It has its own unified school district with three K-through-8th schools, (El Capitan Elementary, Schendel Elementary, and Harmony School), and one high school, (Delhi Educational Park).
 Delhi's Harmony School opened in 2005.
 Delhi is in the Turlock Irrigation District, which provides farm water and electrical service.
 The Delhi County Water District provides drinking water and sewer service.